open-source-labs/Svelvet/README.md

     <li>Added node grouping functionality via Shift + CMD + Click</li>
     <li>Added the ability to pass custom edges at the Graph, Node and Anchor level</li>
     <li>No longer required to pass width/height to Svelvet component.
 Will fill wrapping container by default</li>
-    <li>Added the abilty to specify canvas/node direction as top-down TD or left-right LR.
+    <li>Added the ability to specify canvas/node direction as top-down TD or left-right LR.
 Controls placement of input/output anchors on default nodes</li>
     <li>All new Minimap component that accepts props for placement, dimensions and styling the background and nodes (defaults to node color) and features dramatically improved tracking/visualization plus the ability to hide nodes</li>
     <li>All new Theme Toggle component that can toggle between a main and alt theme</li>
     <li>Enabled two way data binding for some parameters when creating default Nodes</li>